noppefoxwolf/presentations/tryswift/25/presentation-ja.md

 ---

-# 1. Type any Genmoji on UITextView
+# 1. Type any Genmoji into the UITextView

 ![inline](adaptiveglyph.jpeg)